pravesa/lsdir/README.md

 **default : `false`**</br>

 By default, lsdirp method returns array of paths mapped to each dir and subdirectory.
-With flatten `true`, the returned value will be array of all matched file paths with the exception it will have no effect when used with option withFilePath `false`.
+With flatten `true`, the returned value will be array of all matched file paths.
+This option will have no effect when coupled with option prependPath set to `false`.

 ##### Example